Gov. John Hickenlooper

 Prior to Vail Resorts, Arnold served as associate general counsel at Western Gas Resources Inc. (now a part of Anadarko Petroleum), and prior to that she served as vice president of legal and business affairs at Crown Media Holdings in Greenwood Village, CO.
 Arnold began her career as an attorney in Australia before joining the international law firm of Jones Day in Dallas, Texas and then moving to Colorado in 2001.

 Arnold holds a Bachelor of Commerce (Accounting) from the University of Tasmania; a Bachelor of Laws from the University of Adelaide; and a Master of Laws, International & Comparative, from Southern Methodist University in Dallas, Texas.

 She is a Governor appointed Commissioner of the newly formed Business Experiential Learning Commission.
-She currently serves as a board member for the non-profits Dress for Success, Colorado, and the American Institute of Avalanche Research and Education, as well as co-chair of the Dean’s Advisory Council at the University of Colorado, School of Law.
+She currently serves as a board member for the American Institute of Avalanche Research and Education, as well as co-chair of the Dean’s Advisory Council at the University of Colorado, School of Law.
 Previously, she served as a board member of the Denver Metro Chamber of Commerce and the Association of Corporate Counsel, as well as the Colorado Chief Legal Officer Group.